 This method of treatment is only recommended for patients undergoing termination of pregnancy up to 63 days duration (except when termination is due to foetal abnormality).
 This page will provide you with information about the procedure and what to expect afterwards.
 Please read it carefully.
 Ask the Doctor or Nurse in the clinic to clarify anything that you don’t understand.

 Making the decision to go ahead with a termination of pregnancy is never easy and we will try to make your time in hospital as comfortable as possible.
 You need to be certain that you want to proceed with the termination before you take the tablet.
-You will be given a tablet in the clinic, then admitted to the ward 2 days later for the second part of your treatment.
+You will be given a tablet in the clinic, then the medication will be given to you to complete once home.

 You will be given a tablet to swallow in the clinic – and you will have to remain in the clinic for 30 minutes afterwards.
 If you vomit within 1 hour of taking the tablet, you must phone Jasmine Ward as you may require a repeat dose.